Architected/next-js-sample-app/dapp-mumbai.md

 ### 5.4 NFT Purchase

-To simulate purchasing an NFT logout and change the selected user in Metamask to Mumbai Buyer.
+To simulate purchasing an NFT sign out and change the selected user in Metamask to Mumbai Buyer.
 You will again need to connect this account to the development site localhost://3000.

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/next-js-dapp/mumbai/5-4-1-test.png" width="800">